fluencelabs/examples/Readme.md

 * The [Price Oracle](./aqua-examples/price-oracle) provides a stylized example of how to create a price stream oracle using Rust Wasm services.
 Further provides a Fluent JS and Web client examples.
   * Rust Wasm, Fluence JS, Aqua

 * The [EIP712 Validator Node](https://github.com/fluencelabs/eip712-validation-node) provides a stylized example of validating signed EIP712 forms and storing the results in a local sqlite database.
-WE use FLuence JS to implement both peer and client, where the peer expose sqlite crud interfacs allowing other peers to query validations and form a consensus.
+We use Fluence JS to implement both peer and client, where the peer expose sqlite crud interfaces allowing other peers to query validations and form a consensus.
   * Rust Wasm, Fluence JS, Aqua, SQLite

 ## License